joo-was-already-taken/pomidoro/README.md

 Commands:
-  start-server   Start the server start          Start the timer [aliases: s] next-interval  Skip to the next interval in the cycle [aliases: next, n] pause          Pause a running timer [aliases: p] resume         Resume a paused timer [aliases: r] toggle         Toggle between pause and resume [aliases: t] stop           Stop the timer and reset the cycle status         Get the current status of the timer listen         Listen to status updates help           Print this message or the help of the given subcommand(s)
+  start-server   Start the server start          Start the timer [alias: s] next-interval  Skip to the next interval in the cycle [aliases: next, n] pause          Pause a running timer [alias: p] resume         Resume a paused timer [alias: r] toggle         Toggle between pause and resume [alias: t] stop           Stop the timer and reset the cycle status         Get the current status of the timer listen         Listen to status updates or discrete events config-info    Get information about the current timer configuration [alias: config] help           Print this message or the help of the given subcommand(s)

 Options: